theosmith0308/arch/README.md

 # Arch Install Script with btrfs for Timeshift or snapper

 This is a bash based Arch Linux installation script with EFI boot loader and btrfs partition prepared for Timeshift or snapper.
+The original author of this script is Stephan Raabe.
+All creditd to him.

 ## Getting started